danbetea/nst-experiments/README.md

 #### Artistic measurements

 How interesting are the results?
-First, despite the vast difference in running times, the results are similar, though one can indeed see more of the style after a longer number of iterations as exemplified below: side by side are the results of VGG19 at 4000 iterations (run 1 above, on the left) and of VGG16 at 1000 iterations and with different than original $\alpha, \gamma$ (run 2 above, on the right):
+First, despite the vast difference in running times between run 1 and run 4, the results are similar.
+Nevertheless one can indeed see more of the style after a longer number of iterations as exemplified below: side by side are the results of VGG19 at 4000 iterations (run 1 above, on the left) and of VGG16 at 1000 iterations and with different than the original $\alpha, \gamma$ (run 4 above, on the right):

 <table>
   <tc>